Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Stages

-After the starting poses were minimized for 1000 conjugate gradient steps in $u_g$, the lowest-energy pose was used to initialize milestone d.
+After starting poses were minimized for 1000 conjugate gradient steps in the appropriate force field for milestone D, the lowest-energy pose was used to initialize simulations in the milestone.
 After the thermodynamic states were initialized, docked poses within the binding site were also used as starting points for each state in replica exchange.
-The lowest-energy pose was used in milestone d.
-Higher-energy poses were used in intermediate replicas to fill all available thermodynamic states.
+The lowest-energy pose was used for replica exchange with milestone D. Higher-energy poses were used in intermediate replicas to fill all available thermodynamic states.
 If there were more states than docked poses, the lowest-energy pose was duplicated.
-For simulations starting from a single pose, replicas were not reinitialized at the beginning of replica exchange.

-Calculations were performed on the Open Science Grid \cite{Pordes2007}, Duke shared computing resources, or the Minh group computing cluster at IIT.
-Each node on the Minh group cluster includes dual AMD Opteron 6376 2.30GHz 16MB cache sixteen-core processors and 64GB DDR3 1600 ECC registered memory.
-Benchmark calculations were run on the Minh group cluster.